brandonkachen/eureka-moment/README.md

 Website: [Eureka Moment](https://eureka-moment.web.app/).
 Written in React using GatsbyJS and Bulma CSS, hosted on Firebase.

 This was a short experiment in building an online C++ "textbook".
 The idea was for students to learn C++ by writing small apps in the language, tackling new concepts as they progressed.
-I developed lessons that built upon one another, naturally surfacing a new topic after the student discovered a need for it.
+I developed lessons that built upon one another and naturally surfaced new topics when the student discovered a need for them.
 For example, lesson 3 teaches students how to build a multi-dimensional array.
 As the student becomes familiar with this concept, they discover what pointers are and how they enable multi-dimensional arrays to work.

-My mentee (the site's primary user) had to terminate the experiment after the third lesson for unrelated reasons, but the project taught me a lot about the work and planning that goes into making a textbook.
+My mentee (the site's primary user) had to terminate the experiment after the third lesson for reasons unrelated to the project, but building it has taught me a lot about the work and planning that goes into making a textbook.

 ## Poking Around